 That was just OK.
 I was weary, but I reckoned I could scare up a serial cable, hook the Toshiba laptop to the mount, and send Bertha to my stars with SkyTools.
 As I was thinking about that, I happened to glance up and to the east and realized my target area was in the boughs of a pine tree and would be for some time to come.
 I shut B. down, headed inside, and had a couple of drinks.

-I was in a snit, but not a huge snit.
+Ah, well.
 Such are the reefs and shoals of amateur astronomy, as your Uncle well knows.
 In other words, “You can’t win ‘em all,” “There Ain’t No Justice,” and the kind attentions of Mssrs.
 Murphy and Finagle are always part of our game.
 Luckily, my modest successes are frequent enough that I manage to carry on in spite of all my foul-ups.

 “Carrying on” meant your Uncle was still bound and determined to get a convincing image of Comet Lovejoy's beautiful but elusive tail.
 I’d captured it (barely) with the Canon 60D and the Patriot refractor from the backyard, but you really had to hold your mouth just right to see much of it.
 With the comet past its peak and fleeing the inner Solar System, I knew I had to get a move on if I were to succeed.

 I sure didn’t want to be caught out like I was in the days of Hale-Bopp.
 Back then, I was just barely getting back into astrophotography after a long hiatus.
 Before the Boppster left, I was able to assemble some pretty good (film) imaging gear, but by the time I figured out how to use everything again, the comet was on its way out.
 I never got the shot I longed for of Bopp's beautiful blue ion tail.